 Be creative: You can collaborate with other companies to offer discounts on their products, too.

 Mystery is the key to advent calendar’s success.
-Hopefully, your customers and prospects will keep coming back to your website every day to see what the new special is.
+If you do a digital advent calendar, your customers and prospects will keep coming back to your website every day to see what the new special is.
 (This is good for your SEO, too.)

 There are a few of ways you can be creative with donations and also make more sales: